FacTeR-Check: Semi-automated fact-checking through Semantic Similarity and Natural Language Inference: Evaluation of the FacTeR-Check architecture

-In the first stage of the project, in which hoax-related information was extracted with manually extracted keywords, it was observed that verbs limited the information retrieved.
+Due to the differences between a general search engine and a the Twitter search API\footnote{\href{https://twitter.com/search-advanced?lang=en}{https://twitter.com/search-advanced?lang=en}}, which entails several restrictions, we have evaluated the performance of FacTeR-ChecKey in both.
+While a common search engine such as Google allows rich queries and provides flexibility when using verbs as input, the Twitter search API is very restricted and only searches for the exact words used in the input.
+In the first stage of the project, in which hoax-related information was extracted with manually extracted keywords, it was observed that verbs limited the information retrieved due to these limitations.
 Therefore, verbs were removed from the Spanish keywords extracted for the Twitter scenario and an additional POS tagging filter was applied to the automatic keyword extracted.
 The POS tagging filter is performed using Spacy~\cite{spacy}, and the best model is selected from three possible models: small, medium, and large.
 It is noteworthy to highlight that although the automatic keyword extraction method is only evaluated on Spanish hoaxes, it can be easily extended to other languages.

-Our technique clearly has an advantage over RAKE and KeyBERT approaches both in general (see Table~\ref{table:keys_general}) and Twitter-specific scenarios (see Table~\ref{table:keys_twitter}).
+Our technique clearly has an advantage over RAKE and KeyBERT approaches both in general (see Table~\ref{table:keys_general}) and Twitter-specific scenarios (see Table~\ref{table:keys_twitter}), where verbs are not considered.
 One advantage of FactTeR-ChecKey is that the type of information retrieved can be regulated by building queries from more specific to more general.
 Specific queries include all extracted keywords and gradually become more general as the terms are iteratively excluded from the query based on the similarity score.
 For this reason, our method has many practical applications.
-From already checked hoaxes, it is possible to extract information related to other hoaxes and evaluate the check-worthiness of new hoaxes.
+From already checked hoaxes, it is possible to extract information related to other hoaxes and to evaluate the check-worthiness of new hoaxes.